Reconstructing Gamma Ray Burst Energy Relations with Observational H(z) data in Neural Network Framework

-For our approach, we supplement our ANN model with a statistically robust bootstrap procedure.
-Bootstrap sampling allows repeated points within each resample.
-Each bootstrap sample is drawn from the OHD using Monte Carlo.
-For creating a sample, a point is replaced before the next is chosen.
-Each bootstrap dataset is used to train the model individually, generating a distribution of reconstructed \(H(z)\) values.
-A total of 1000 bootstrap samples were used.
-These realizations were then stacked to compute the final mean and variance.
+To account for sampling variability and assess the robustness of the reconstruction, we supplement the ANN model with a bootstrap procedure.
+Bootstrap resampling draws datasets of the same size as the original OHD sample by sampling with replacement, allowing individual data points to appear multiple times within a resample \citep{efron1993bootstrap}.
+Each bootstrap realization is used to train the network independently, producing a distribution of reconstructed $H(z)$ functions.
+We generate 1000 bootstrap samples, and the final reconstruction is obtained by averaging over these realizations, with the variance providing an estimate of the reconstruction uncertainty.\\

 Figure \ref{fig:bt100} shows an example of the bootstrap prediction distribution with 100 samples chosen randomly from our study.
 The final predictions with uncertainty intervals are illustrated in Figure \ref{fig:annf}.
-For our analysis, we utilized the PyTorch library \cite{Paszke2019}.
+For our analysis, we utilised the PyTorch library \cite{Paszke2019}.